Economic history of India: GDP estimates

 According to economic historian Angus Maddison in Contours of the world economy, 1–2030 AD: essays in macro-economic history, the Indian subcontinent was the world's most productive region, from 1 AD to 1600.

 Mughal Empire

-Economy in the Indian Subcontinent performed just as it did in ancient times, though now it would face the stress of extensive regional tensions.
+The economy in the Indian Subcontinent performed just as it did in ancient times, though now it would face the stress of extensive regional tensions.
 Parthasarathi estimated that 28,000 tonnes of bullion (mainly from the New World) flowed into the Indian subcontinent between 1600 and 1800, equating to 30% of the world's production in the period.

 An estimate of the annual income of Emperor Akbar's treasury in 1600 is $90 million (in contrast to the tax take of Great Britain two hundred years later in 1800, which totaled $90 million).
-The South Asia region was estimated to be the largest in the world in economic terms in 1600, followed by China.
+The Indian subcontinent region's economy was estimated to be the 2nd largest in the world in 1600, only below China.